How does your company handle workflow?

 Ultimus said Version 5.0 of the Workflow Suite has several new features, including native XML support and support for wireless devices.
 Ultimus workflow can exchange information with any XML-compliant application, including those that use the Microsoft BizTalk framework, the company said.
 And its integrated thin client/thin forms feature allows remote users to participate in the workflow process from any Web browser, including handhelds and PDAs.

 A Web-based client/server application, the goal of Ultimus is to allow users to design, simulate, implement, monitor and measure workflow for many different administrative business processes, such as purchase orders, expense reports and time cards.
-According to Ultimus co-founder and CEO Rashid Khan, only 10% of the time required to complete the tasks for each process is spent actually on
+According to Ultimus co-founder and CEO Rashid Khan, only 10% of the time required to complete the tasks for each process is spent actually on the task.
+The other 90% is wasted lag time.
+The Ultimus software aims to cut this lag time.

 The Ultimus Workflow Suite uses a graphical interface, where each step in a given process is represented by an icon.
 For each step, an electronic form, which is the means through which the users will interface with the process and perform their required tasks, can also be assigned.
 Tasks that can be preformed by a third-party application such as Word, Excel or a database are represented by "Flobots."
 When the icons are linked together, the routing of the task within a process is specified.